 Currently payable on a quarterly basis, this helps the government get tax revenue on an ongoing basis.
-From the taxpayer’s perspective, there are smaller payments done each quarter instead of one lumpsum tax payment in March.
+From the taxpayer’s perspective, there are smaller payments done each quarter, which are easier on the pocket, instead of one lump-sum tax payment in March.

 Understanding Advance Tax